theme-next/hexo-leancloud-counter-security/README.md

   app_key: <<your app key>>
   # Dependencies: https://github.com/theme-next/hexo-leancloud-counter-security
   security: true
-  betterPerformance: false
 ```

-**Explaination for `betterPerformance`:**
-Because the Leancloud developer's plan has limits in requst thread amount and running time, counter number may be very slow to load in some times.
-If set `betterPerformance` to true, counter number will be displayed quickly by assuming the request is accepted normally.

 You should build the Leancloud background first to make the counter active.